francoisGu/isha-soulace/README.md

 ```
 Follow the installation instruction in the above link for your OS environment.

 Once you have composer installed, run "composer update" in the directory you have stored the project.
+This will install dependency packages for the project.

-Set up your database connection in "app/config/database.php".
+Set up your database.
+See "Setting up database" below for more detail.

-Run "php artisan migrate" to migrate the database tables.

 Run "php artisan serve" to deploy the website.
+Make sure to start the server before this.

 This project uses the Laravel Framework and MySQL.